topo-gps/ios-manual/en/maps/map_copyright.rst

 Map copyright
 =============
 To view the copyright information of a map, you have to press the map copyright button on the bottom left of the map screen.
 This is the button with the label: ‘Map: ....’.
-Next you have to select the tab ‘Copyright’ in the bottom.
+If a pop-up appears, you need to tap the item ‘Copyright’.

 The map copyright screen of the topographic map of Great Britain is displayed in the figure below: